All too often, Christmas lights are just a long string of disappointments.

 REGENT STREET

-The oldest and the best: Regent Street was the first of London’s main streets to put up Christmas lights back in 1954, and they’re still some of the city’s most iconic illuminations almost 70 years later.
+The oldest and the best: Regent Street was the first of London’s main streets to put up Christmas lights back in 1954, and they’re still some of the city’s most iconic illuminations 70 years later.
 50 oversized ‘spirits’ sweep majestically along the street followed by twinkling canopies, totalling an impressive 300,000 lights (all green-powered).
-This year, the installation’s spilling into more streets than ever, with the new designs yet to be revealed…

 TRAFALGAR SQUARE

 Every year since 1947, the people of Oslo have gifted London a Christmas tree as a thank you for Britain’s support for Norway in WWII.
-And all 25m of the spruce gets draped in traditional vertically strung fairy lights, which are switched on on the first Thursday in December.
-There are rumours swirling that this might be the last year Norway sends the tree, citing ‘environmental’ reasons… but it’s probably more down to the fact that London’s savagely leaf-shamed it on social media in recent years.
+And all 25m of the spruce gets draped in traditional vertically strung fairy lights, which are switched on in early December.

 COVENT GARDEN

-In recent years, Covent Garden piazza has filled the covered market with giant mistletoe, but they’re doing something different for Christmas 2023.
-This year the halls will be decked with dozens of enormous bells, bows, baubles and disco balls, which have collectively involved 275kg of glitter, apparently.
+Covent Garden’s market halls are soon to be decked with dozens of enormous bells, bows, baubles and disco balls, which have collectively involved 275kg of glitter, apparently.
 Apart from this, it’s business as usual with daily flurries of fake snow cascading from the market itself; a giant 60ft tree; and a photo opp with Santa’s sleigh – a genuine carriage from 1884 – at the front of the market.
 And you can enjoy it all with a cup of mulled wine or hot chocolate from one of the many pop-up bars dotted across the piazza.

 CARNABY STREET

-Switch-on: 8th November, 4-8pm.
-Over 100 shops, bars & restos are taking part in the celebrations, with discounts and live entertainment all night.
+Switch-on: 7th November.
+Over 100 shops, bars & restos usually part in the celebrations, with discounts and live entertainment all night.

 CHELSEA

-The streets of Chelsea will be festooned with glittering orbs of light again this year, with a giant Christmas tree popping up in Duke of York’s Square.
-The big man himself will be there to switch them on, and there’ll also be roaming performers, mulled wine, actual reindeer, a Christmas market, fireworks and even the promise of snow…
+The streets of Chelsea will be festooned with glittering arches of light this year, alongside a giant Christmas tree popping up in Duke of York’s Square.
+The switch-on event – manned by the big man himself – is a day-long festival, with three stages of entertainment, roaming performers, mulled wine, a Christmas market and even the promise of snow…

 ST KATHARINE DOCKS

-Like most places in London, the marina tucked next to the Tower of London will be getting a touch of festive cheer with a giant twinkling tree; Christmassy garlands decorating the old Victorian lamp posts; and fairy lights festooned across most of the buildings.
-Unlike most other places, though, Santa himself will be switching it all on, arriving via his preferred mode of transport: a reindeer-led river sleigh.
+The marina tucked next to the Tower of London will be getting a touch of festive cheer with a giant twinkling tree; Christmassy garlands decorating the old Victorian lamp posts; and fairy lights festooned across most of the buildings.
+It’s already one of the most historic, atmospheric little corners of London so this should send things into overdrive.

 BOND STREET